 Welcome to your new apartment!
-Your smart phone probably helped you find it, schedule the showings, tour it, and look for nearby restaurants.You sent pictures to your friends and family and bragged about it on social media.
-On the day you moved in, you used your phone to find that nearby pizzeria for your first meal, the nearest grocery store to stock the empty refrigerator, and the utility companies so you can get your cable installed.
+The excitement of living somewhere new and comfy an all thanks to your smart phone that probably helped you find it.You sent pictures to your friends and family and bragged about it on social media.
+On the day you moved in, you used your phone to find that nearby coffee shops, the nearest grocery store to stock the empty refrigerator, and the utility companies so you can get your cable installed.
 That analog world is long gone, baby!

 From the search, to the packing, to the lugging; moving is daunting.
 Luckily that next phase, settling in, is much more fun.
 Once again, your smart phone can deliver a few great apps to turn your apartment into your domain.